How To Do Plank Jacks

 Here’s a newsflash: you don’t need to be on your feet to get your heart rate up.
 Plank jacks are the perfect example of an upper body way to boost your heart rate and get a great cardio challenge.
 Try it and see if you aren’t breathing heavy in just 30 seconds or so.
 Results?
 Absolutely!

 People often ask how many calories they are burning in their workouts.
 Most exercises will generally burn about 100 calories for every 10 minutes you are working at high intensity.
 Plank jacks are definitely high intensity.
 Bottom line – the harder you work, the more calories you burn.
 Plank jacks will get you working fast!

 If you like plank jacks and the results you get from it, here are a few more exercises you might want to try.

 Incorporating Plank Jacks Into Your Workouts

-Plank Jacks is an amazing exercise all on its own!
-However, you could also incorporate Plank Jacks into other workouts to mix them up.
+Plank jacks are an amazing exercise all on its own!
+However, you could also incorporate plank jacks into other workouts to mix them up.
 Here are some ideas to get you started.

 Use Plank Jacks in a Core Strength Workout

 It only takes 4 or 5 good moves to get a complete core workout and cover virtually every muscle group in your mid-section.
-Plank Jacks is incorporated into this next workout that will do just exactly that!
+Plank jacks are incorporated into this next workout that will do just exactly that!

 Sculpted Core in 5 Simple Moves Workout